 Fitting and Pipe Fabrication Standards

 Fitters in Malaysia are trained under mechanical installation and piping fabrication modules defined in NOSS.
-However, project-specific requirements frequently call for additional competencies that go beyond what standard TVET programmes cover.
+Project-specific requirements frequently call for additional competencies that go beyond what standard TVET programmes cover.

 Safety and Compliance Requirements